 The logo is very nicely done.
 Bookbinders Design use a debossing die, that they keep for future possible usage, to stamp a logo onto the book.
 You can see the debossing die used for the macchiato man logo bellow (photo from Bookbinders Design used with permission).
 The cost is cheaper for subsequent orders because the die is already made.
 They also offer your initials for free, short text for AU$15, 1 line of text for $54 and 2 lines for $78.

 This notebook works well with fountain pens.
 Broad nib, fine nib and in between.
 It’s produces just a little sheen but some great shading.
 It doesn’t lie flat, and and the cover lies flat but for me the positives outweigh the negatives, especially with a custom logo on the front.
 At AU$54.50 (US$42.80) this notebook isn’t cheap, so that is another thing to consider.
 At that price I don’t think that this should be a notebook you write scrap notes in, shopping lists, or to-do items.
 For throw-away bits of information I don’t think you’re getting value for money.
 Where the price of this notebook becomes better value is if you use this notebook for something more permanent; a journal, a commonplace book, or simply notes that you want to keep.
 I think this notebook is best for permanent thoughts and writings.
 The acid and chlorine free age resisting paper also contributes to this usage.
 I use this for my drafts and notes for this blog.
 Given the logo embossed on the front it’s a no brainer.
 When this book runs out I’ll be sure to buy a replacement.
 The fact that adding initials are free is great for a journal.
-I will say that what I do find annoying is that free shipping in Australia is at $55; 50¢ more than the book costs.
-It’s definitely worth buying something small to reach that threshold.
+The free shipping threshold in Australia is at $55 (which is better than many) but as this is 50¢ more than the book costs, it’s definitely worth buying something small to reach that threshold.

 Bookbinders Design currently have a limited supply Fountain Pen stationery, apart from paper products - only the Caran d’Ache 849 Fountain Pen and some Caran d’Ache cartridges - but they are planning on expanding that soon to some familiar and well regarded brands.